-Construction Design Planning Study Concept Development Project Funding (B) Construction was completed in 2019 with \$1.09 million in funding assistance from the IDOT Competitive Freight Program.
-(D) Construction is funded with \$1.59 million in funding assistance from the IDOT Competitive Freight Program (TIP 6894A-19).
-Construction is anticipated to begin in 2020.
-Location: Granite City, Illinois Estimated Cost: \$21.3 million Owner: America's Central Port Contact: Bill Stahlman, Director of Engineering, (618) 452-8450 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Construction Design Planning Study Concept Development Project Funding (C) Construction is funded with \$1.59 million in funding assistance from the IDOT Competitive Freight Program (TIP 6894A-19).
+Construction is anticipated to begin in 2021.
+Location: Granite City, Illinois Estimated Cost: \$13 million Owner: America's Central Port Contact: Bill Stahlman, Director of Engineering, (618) 452-8450 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
-Project Need: America's Central Port (ACP) in Granite City, Illinois is at the center of the multimodal freight transportation system in the United States with direct access to three major modes of transportation: river, rail, and road.
-The Port offers over 2 million square feet of rail-served warehouse space located in secured industrial park settings within Foreign Trade Zone 31.
+Project Need: America's Central Port (ACP) in Granite City, Illinois, is at the center of the multimodal freight transportation system in the United States with direct access to three major modes of transportation: river, rail, and road.
+The Port offers more than 2 million square feet of rail-served warehouse space located in secured industrial park settings within Foreign Trade Zone 31.
 Project Impact: The Port opened the new Madison Harbor in 2016.
 The new harbor offers the northern-most lock-free and ice-free access to the Gulf of Mexico on the Mississippi River.
-It also offers additional opportunities for container-on-barge industry.
+It also offers additional opportunities for the container-on-barge industry.
 America's Central Port is seeking several improvements to enhance the new expansion.
 These improvements support recent alliances with the Port of New Orleans and the Port of Plaquemines, both located in Louisiana along the Gulf of Mexico, to promote international and inland trade routes along the Mississippi River.
 ACP is part of America's Agriculture Coast or "Ag Coast" that supports a 15-mile section of the Mississippi River with the highest level of barge handling capacity for agricultural products anywhere along the river.
-The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2015, the most recent year for which data is available.
+The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2019, the most recent year for which data is available.
 The St. Louis region's port system plays a critical role in the nation's global supply chain.
-America's Central Port Intermodal Improvements (IL) Partially Programmed for Construction
+ST LOUIS REGIONAL FREIGHTWAY America's Central Port Intermodal Improvements (IL) Partially Programmed for Construction